All Episodes

 I mean, these elections get very tough.

-Mid years are a lot tougher.
+Mid-years are a lot tougher.

-But certainly there's a good one-to punch.
+But certainly there's a good one-two punch.

 You laid a great foundation for Ron DeSantis if he can become the next governor of Florida.

-And I also think that you move into Washington would be a a great addition.
+And I also think that you moving to Washington would be a great addition.

 I hope the great people of Florida see the wisdom in voting for both of you.

-Well, I'm I'm optimistic.
+Well, I'm optimistic.

-Uh I b I believe we're gonna win.
+I believe we're going to win.

 I grew up in a very poor family.